smoench/OpenSearchDSL/docs/HowTo/HowToSearch.md

 ### Form a Filter

-Since Elasticsearch 5.0 the support for top level filters was dropped.
+Since OpenSearch 5.0 the support for top level filters was dropped.
 The same functionality is now supported via `BoolQuery`.
 Adding a filter to the bool query is done like so:

 ```php